 Ever the engineer, Julian began tinkering with designs for producing his own casting machine.
 A lathe and drill press and milling machine were purchased and work on the casting machine began.
 After much trial and error and endless hours of work with alloys, molding rubber and melting furnaces a sample body casting was produced.
 This all took place in the basement of Julian and Margaret's house!
 However they were both excited by the results of their first model a 1934 Chrysler Airflow 2 Door Coupe.

-What's your Durham worth?
+What's your Durham worth in 2021?
 Here are some recently sold items.